 - An affidavit or a certificate from a physician stating that the vaccination would be injurious to the health and well-being of the student or stating that the vaccination has been declined for reasons of conscience.
 Contact Residential Living and Learning for help obtaining the affidavit.

-The Counseling Center provides free services to currently enrolled university students.
+The Counseling Center provides free mental health and wellbeing services to currently enrolled University students.
 Counselors are available to listen, lend support, and help students meet the daily challenges of college life.
 Programs and services are offered that will help to maximize students' potential for academic and personal success.
-Services include individual, couples, and group counseling is available face to face or by teletherapy in Texas.
+Individual, couples, and group counseling is available face to face or by teletherapy in Texas.
 We also provide consultation and referral, educational outreach, and crisis intervention including after-hours and weekends.
 Psychiatric evaluation and medication management is available for students utilizing counseling services.
 Legal advising services is provided by a licensed attorney and scheduled by appointment.
 The Counseling Center is a warm and welcoming environment.
 Confidentiality is respected and counseling records are not included as part of a student's academic record.
-For more information about services or to schedule an appointment, come by the Counseling Center in the Halladay Student Services Building, #204, or call 903-886-5145.
+For more information about services or to schedule an appointment, come by the Counseling Center in the Halladay Student Services Building, #203, or call 903-886-5145.
 We encourage all students to take advantage of the services the Counseling Center has to offer.
-Sometimes a little help can make a big difference.
+Our mission is to support, connect, and empower!

 Texas A&M University–Commerce is committed to promoting an academic, recreational, and social experience for students with disabilities that is fully inclusive and accessible.
 Students with disabilities at A&M-Commerce are encouraged to participate in all aspects of campus life.
-Student Disability Resources and Services (SDRS) offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.
+Student Disability Services (SDS) offers academic and housing accommodations, disability-related resources, and access to adaptive technology.

 All students with disabilities who need accommodations must file an application for eligibility, as well as provide current documentation of disability.
-Applications are available in the Office of Student Disability Resources and Services and website at http://www.tamuc.edu/studentLife/campusServices/studentDisabilityResourcesAndServices/studentResources.aspx.
+Applications can be completed in the SDS office or online at www.tamuc.edu/SDS.

 Phone (903) 886-5097, Fax (903) 468-3200

-The office of International Student Services offers assistance to international students and exchange visitors in regards to academic, personal, and immigration-related concerns and refers them to other services (on and off campus) as needed.
-Services include issuance of I-20 and DS-2019 documents, new international student orientation, and coordination of special activities for international students.
+The Office of International Programs (OIP) offers assistance to international students and exchange visitors in regards to academic, personal, and immigration-related concerns and refers them to other services (on and off campus) as needed.
+Services include issuance of I-20 and DS-2019 documents, new international student orientation, and coordination of special activities for international students and scholars.
 Other services include liaison with the Department of Homeland Security (DHS), formerly known as the INS, regarding nonimmigrant students and exchange visitors, reentry authorization for traveling outside the United States, employment authorization, and extension of stay.
 The office is located in the Ferguson Building, 2nd floor, Rooms 220 & 221.
 E-mail Intl.Stu@tamuc.edu.

-Located in the Student Access and Success Center at 2200 Campbell Street, the Veterans and Military Services Office administers Veterans’ Administration educational benefit programs for veterans and their dependents who may be eligible to receive benefits under any one of several programs.
+Located in The Welcome Center at 2200 Campbell Street, the Veterans and Military Services Office administers Veterans’ Administration educational benefit programs for veterans and their dependents who may be eligible to receive benefits under any one of several programs.
 Applications and further information are available in the Veterans and Military Services Office or by calling 903-886-5123.

 Graduate students who have full or conditional admission to a graduate degree program or a teacher certification program may be eligible for several forms of financial aid.
-These programs include the Texas Public Education Grant (TPEG), Graduate Tuition SetAside (GSETASIDE) or Tuition SetAside for Graduate Students (SETASIDEG) College Work-Study, the TEACH GRANT and several federal student loan programs.
+These programs include the Texas Public Education Grant, Graduate Tuition Set_Aside, College Work-Study, the TEACH GRANT federal direct student loan programs, and private education.
 Departmental scholarships are available for admitted graduate students with a high GPA.
-Admitted students can apply for departmental scholarships through their myLEO portal.
+Admitted students can apply for donor funded scholarships through their myLEO portal.
 Graduate Teaching and Research Assistantship appointments are done by the individual departments and approved through the Provost Office.
 Graduate students should contact the department directly for Graduate Teaching and Research Assistant appointments.
 The Office of Financial Aid & Scholarships is located in the Welcome Center, with financial aid advisors located within each of the colleges.

 ENROLLMENT REQUIREMENT FOR FINANCIAL AID ELIGIBILITY

 Financial aid recipients must be enrolled in no less than 6 credit hours for most financial aid programs to pay out.
 There are two exceptions to this requirement.
 Students who are eligible for TEACH GRANT can receive this grant for less than 6 credit hours.
 The amount will be prorated before the money is released to the Office of Student Accounts.
 Students registered in the 3 credit hour dissertation 718 course can receive financial aid at the same level as if enrolled in 6 credit hours.

-ACADEMIC AND COMPLETION REQUIREMENTS FOR FINANCIAL AID ELIGIBILTY
+ACADEMIC AND COMPLETION REQUIREMENTS FOR FINANCIAL AID ELIGIBILITY